Goal Setting: How to live a life you love!

 If I’d taken it at age 20, perhaps I’d have stepped out of my comfort zone much earlier!
 Self-understanding and appreciation are vital to career success.

-Today, there are also innumerable online “free” personality type tests.
+Today, there are also many online “free” personality type tests.
 These can be taken for fun, but I am weary of these free tests when making a career decision.
 Ideally, I recommend taking personality tests as part of a class or workshop through careers services or an association.

 Next best, is to find and take an actual test online and or buy the book.
 You can self-grade and assess.
 The Myers-Briggs personality type, for example, is well known, well used, and easy to understand.
 There are knock-off versions for free, but I highly recommend (and I am not associated or paid by them in any way) taking the real test!